 • Look ahead.
 Traffic patterns often change quickly.
 Look down the road for signs of sudden shifts in traffic flow and respond accordingly.

 • Use common sense.
-If another driver signals you for no apparent reason, you have no obligation to respond.
-Or if you notice erratic or odd behavior from another driver, pull over or drop back to avoid engaging with that driver.
+If another driver signals you for no apparent reason, you have no obligation to respond or engage in any type of action.
+Or if you notice erratic or odd behavior from another driver, pull over to the side of the road so they will have to pass you and get away from you or drop back to avoid engaging with that driver.
+Sometimes, just getting away from the driver can be the best thing you can do to avoid getting stuck in their fraudulent trap.